jasperchan/node-cron/README.md

 - execute a function whenever your scheduled job triggers
 - execute a job external to the javascript process (like a system command) using `child_process`
 - use a Date or Luxon DateTime object instead of cron syntax as the trigger for your callback
 - use an additional slot for seconds (leaving it off will default to 0 and match the Unix behavior)

+### Added In The Fork

+- allow `fireOnTick` to be awaited for manual triggers

 ## 🚀 Installation